• Disease Overview

 Clinical Trials and Studies

 The Tracking Rare Incidence Syndromes (TRIS) project is designed to raise awareness and provide support for families and professionals involved in the care of children and adults with rare trisomy conditions.
-The TRIS project seeks to increase the knowledge base on rare incidence trisomy conditions, and to make this information available to families and interested educational, medical and therapeutic professionals.
+The TRIS project seeks to increase the knowledge base on rare trisomy conditions, and to make this information available to families and interested educational, medical and therapeutic professionals.
 For more information, contact:

 Tracking Rare Incidence Syndromes (TRIS) project

-Phone: (618) 453-2311
+Phone: (618) 453-6747

 Email: tris@siu.edu

-Website: https://tris.siu.edu/
+Website: http://tris.siu.edu/

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.